2025–26 S.E. Melbourne Phoenix season

 The 2025–26 S.E.
-Melbourne Phoenix season will be the 7th season of the franchise in the National Basketball League (NBL), and their second under the leadership of head coach Josh King.
+Melbourne Phoenix season was the 7th season of the franchise in the National Basketball League (NBL), and their second under the leadership of head coach Josh King.

 Standings

 Ladder

 The NBL tie-breaker system as outlined in the NBL Rules and Regulations states that in the case of an identical win–loss record, the overall points percentage will determine order of seeding.